 Give yourself plenty of time to work on your personal statement, as this is a key factor in universities deciding on possible offers of places.

 Part of your research and planning should also include looking at career options and types of jobs related to your chosen degree.
-Check ideas here
+Check ideas Prospects; What can I do with my degree? here

 If you need more help with looking at university to see if it is a good option for you – or you need any help with the planning or application process, you can come along to a careers drop in session in the school library during lunch break most Monday, Tuesdays, Wednesday and Thursdays and see how we can help.
 No appointment required for these sessions or ask your guidance teacher for a meeting with us.